KapilSareen/Echo.php/README.md

 ![](img/image2.png)

-In this chat page, you can chat with the other person, delete the chat or to open an another chat.
+In this chat page, you can chat with the other person, delete the chat or  open another chat.

 ### Intresting problem